 Note: Not all CDs, hard disks, and diskettes are startable (bootable).

 - 1. Turn off your computer. - 2.
-Press and hold the F12 key then turn on the computer.
-When the Startup Device Menu appears, release the F12 key.
+Repeatedly press and release the F12 key while turning on your computer.
+The Startup Device Menu opens. - 3.
+Select the desired startup device from the Startup Device Menu and press Enter to begin.